-Applies to: Nerdio for Azure (NFA) and Nerdio Private Cloud (NPC)
+Applies to: Nerdio for Azure (RDS) and Nerdio Private Cloud.
+Does not apply to Nerdio for Azure (AVD).

 There are four SMS PASSCODE services that run on domain controller (DC01) server: